GregorR/style/HYPHENS.md

 then it is *sometimes* acceptable to hyphenate the nouns to emphasize this, but not standard.

+A phrase of the form **adverb adjective noun** can sometimes be ambiguous, if the adverb is written the same as an adjective.
+The most common example is “well”.
+Thus, an adverb is hyphenated to an adjective coming before a noun if the adverb could instead be interpreted as an adjective.
+Consider “well-liked person” versus “well liked person”.
+The former means a person who is liked by many; the latter means a person who is liked and is not ill.
+The same case can, in theory, arise with other word-type ambiguities, but they're rare.
+The Chicago Manual of Style describes this case as including the hyphen if the descriptor doesn't end in -ly, but “doesn't end in -ly” accounts for most adverb-adjective ambiguities, so this is simply a pragmatic description of the same phenomenon.

 Hyphens are often elided when the ambiguity they would resolve in word pairing doesn't actually change the meaning of the phrase.
 For instance, “operating system kernel” could be written as “operating-system kernel” to clarify that